darrenschwarz/TableValuedTest.Spike/README.md

 ===========================================
 Setup
 ===========================================
-Run TableValuedTestCreationScript.sql against your instance of sql server.
+Run TableValuedTestCreationScript.sql in the scripts folder against your instance of sql server.

 ===========================================
 Test Stored Procedure in SSMS